 The best types of beans for bean bag chairs?
 It doesn’t matter.
-Dried and clean is what you’re looking for.
-You can mix bean types or use whatever you can get most of.
+Dried and clean is what you need.
+You can mix bean types or use whatever is most readily available

-On the other hand, the beans will sink to the bottom of whatever other fillings you’re using, assuming they’re heavier.
+On the other hand, because the beans weigh more than the different types of filling, they will sink to the bottom of the bag.

-If you’re determined to fill your bean bag at your grocery store, get a huge bag of rice.
+If you’re determined to fill your bean bag with something you can buy at your local grocery store, then get a massive bag of rice.
 Your bean bag will be a big version of those little rice heat pillows people make.
 We wouldn’t recommend stuffing it in the microwave though.

 You can mix rice and beans (yum!) for a substantial but form-hugging bean bag filling.